 Medical Laboratory Science Degree Program

 Medical laboratory science (MLS) is where basic laboratory science meets the practice of medicine.
-As a graduate of this Bachelor of Science in Medical Laboratory Science program at Grand Canyon University (GCU), you will be instructed on how to perform complex and essential clinical laboratory tests on blood, body fluids and tissue samples.
-These tests play a crucial role as vital tools for physicians in diagnosing, treating and preventing diseases.
+As a student of this Bachelor of Science in Medical Laboratory Science program at Grand Canyon University, you will be instructed on how to perform and interpret complex and essential clinical laboratory tests on blood, body fluids and tissue samples.
+These tests are vital tools for physicians in diagnosing, treating and preventing diseases.

 For some patients, an accurate and timely diagnosis and treatment plan can mean the difference between life and death.
 Therefore, a strong foundation in clinical laboratory testing is critical for medical laboratory scientists to excel in their profession and contribute to patients’ well-being.